wangch/rippled/src/ripple/app/paths/README.md

     * the destination account
     * destination amount
       * contains an amount and a currency
-      * if currency not XRP, must have a specified issuer.
+      * if currency not ICC, must have a specified issuer.
       * If you specify an issuer then you MUST deliver that issuance to the destination.
       * If you specify the issuer as the destination account, then they will receive any of the issuances they trust.
     * maximum source amount - maximum amount to debit the sender.
       * This field is optional.
       * if not specified, defaults to the destination amount with the sender as issuer.
       * contains an amount and a currency
-      * if currency not XRP, must have a specified issuer.
+      * if currency not ICC, must have a specified issuer.
       * specifying the sender as issuer allows any of the sender's issuance to be spent.
       * specifying a specific issuer allows only that specific issuance to be sent.
   * path set.